tapanprakasht/Bingwall/README.md

       python3 bingwall.py

 Downloaded image will be in HOME/Pictures folders.
-If HOME/Pictures folder exits,create it.
+If HOME/Pictures folder doen't exits,create it.